 The project index, displayed using the My Projects dropdown, provides a listing of all your Cloud Studio projects, and is where you create a new project or import an existing project.
 Existing projects can be displayed as index cards that can be flipped over to reveal additional information about the project, or can be displayed in a list view.
 From either view, you can also open the project, project logs, or project variables list; export the project; or delete the project.
-For more information, see Project Index.
+For detailed information about all available options, see the page Project Index.

-Creating a new project (New Project), importing a project (Import), or viewing/editing an existing project (View/Edit) will open the project and display the project designer interface.
+Creating a new project (New Project), importing a project (Import), or viewing/editing an existing project (View/Edit) opens the project and displays the project designer interface.

 Connector Builder Index

 The Connector Builder index, displayed using the Connector Builder dropdown, provides a listing of custom connectors created with Connector Builder.
 Existing connectors can be displayed as cards or in list view, similar to projects.
 From either view, you can create a new connector, import a connector, or edit, delete, or export an existing connector.
-For more information, see Connector Builder Index.
+For detailed information about all available options, see the page Connector Builder Index.

 The Connector Builder user interface is covered in a separate section of the documentation, under Connector Builder.

-The project pane is the panel on the left of the project designer that contains the project name, environment name, actions menu, and project navigator.
-The project navigator allows you to navigate the project from either of two views accessed by tabs along the top:
+The project pane is the panel on the left when you open a project where you can view and manage workflows and project components.
+The project pane has two views, accessed by tabs along the top:

 - Workflows: This tab focuses on individual workflows, their operations, and the steps used to execute those operations.